-- 1. Develop an initial fact base for all items under consideration, drawing on the relevant data and literature. - Identify items that are obsolete, are of questionable clinical value1, are misused2 and/or pose a risk to patient safety.
-This step includes prioritising items as "priority 1", "priority 2", or "priority 3", using a prioritisation methodology (described in more detail below).

-Identify any issues, develop hypotheses for recommendations and create a work plan (including establishing working groups, when required) to arrive at recommendations for each item.
+- 1. Develop an initial fact base for all items under consideration, drawing on the relevant data and literature. - 2.
+Identify items that are obsolete, are of questionable clinical value, are misused and/or pose a risk to patient safety.
+This step includes prioritising items as "priority 1", "priority 2", or "priority 3", using a prioritisation methodology (described in more detail below). - 3.
+Identify any issues, develop hypotheses for recommendations and create a work plan (including establishing working groups, when required) to arrive at recommendations for each item - 4.
 Gather further data, clinical guidelines and relevant literature in order to make provisional recommendations and draft accompanying rationales, as per the work plan.
 This process begins with priority 1 items, continues with priority 2 items and concludes with priority 3 items.
 This step also involves consultation with relevant stakeholders within the committee, working groups, and relevant colleagues or colleges.
-For complex cases, full appropriate use criteria were developed for the item's explanatory notes.

-Review the provisional recommendations and the accompanying rationales, and gather further evidence as required.
+For complex cases, full appropriate use criteria were developed for the item's explanatory notes. - 5.
+Review the provisional recommendations and the accompanying rationales, and gather further evidence as required. - 6.
+Finalise the recommendations in preparation for broader stakeholder consultation.